fvckyoumate/UltimateDoomBuilder/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 Scripts can be accessed, configured, and run through the provided docker.
 Selecting a script will show it's description (if available) and configuration options.

 Default values in the script options will be shown in gray, deviating values as black.
-Pressing the `Reset` button will reset all values to the default.
+Pressing the `Reset` button will reset all values to their defaults.

 Scripts can either be run using the `Run` button, or by pressing the assigned key (see [Setting hotkeys to execute scripts](#setting-hotkeys-to-execute-scripts)).
 Note that scripts might rely on the mouse cursor being somewhere in the map space, in which case they will not run correctly using the `Run` button.
 This should be intercepted by the script.